ginigangadharan/sitev2/_posts/2022-02-06-Practicing-Kubernetes.md

 hidden: false
 ---

-Check some of the lab resources you can refer to practice and learn Kubernetes.
+To truly solidify your understanding, hands-on practice is essential.
+Here are some excellent lab resources to help you get started!

 Read ["Practicing Kubernetes"](https://www.techbeatly.com/practicing-kubernetes/).